Airlines Waive Change Fees Amid Coronavirus Travel Fears

 - UPDATED 3-30-2020: Change fees are waived for some flights, but not all; it depends when you purchase the tickets.
 More information.

 - UPDATED 3-30-2020: Change fees waived for flights booked March 1-31 for any Hawaiian flight; changes/cancellations must be made within 24 hours of take-off.
-NOTE:There is now a 14-day quarantine requirement that went into effect March 26 for all arrivals into the state of Hawaii.
+Also, there is now a 14-day quarantine requirement that went into effect March 26 for all arrivals into the state of Hawaii.

 - This airline isn’t waiving change fees because it doesn’t charge any.
 If you want to change or cancel a flight, simply let Southwest know at least ten minutes before take-off.
 Cost to you: $0.